aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/resources/documentation/README.md

 npm run deploy:cicd
 ```

-👆 If you are deploying the full CI/CD pipeline will deploy the pipeline and you will have to connect your repo for automated deployment.
-Use the [README for the gitlab mirroring component](../../lib/constructs/construct-gitlab-mirroring/construct-gitlab-mirroring.ts) to get set up.
+👆 If you are deploying the full CI/CD pipeline this will deploy the pipeline and you will have to connect your repo for automated deployment.
+Use the [README for the gitlab mirroring component](../../lib/constructs/construct-gitlab-mirroring/README.md) to get set up.
 Please note that this will require some knowledge of DevOps services in AWS and is considered an advanced implementation.

 ### 4/ Optional: Set up the Amplify Web Application